clerk/javascript/.changeset/tall-hairs-dream.md

 "@clerk/remix": patch
 ---

-Fix issues with duplex on Request
+Fix issues caused by modifying duplex property on Request when it was already defined